McDonald's sells China business in deal worth up to $2.1B

 The deal, which still needs approval from regulators, is expected to be completed by mid-2017.

-Oak Brook, Illinois-based McDonald's and its partners plan to add 1,500 restaurants in China and Hong Kong over the next five years to capitalize on booming demand from the country's growing middle class who have money to spend on eating out.
+Oak Brook, Illinois-based McDonald's and its partners plan to add 1,500 restaurants in China and Hong Kong over the next five years to capitalize on booming demand from the country's growing middle class which has money to spend on eating out.

 "As disposable incomes rise, people will continue to spend more on leisure and on dining out, and there is particularly great growth potential in tier three and four cities," the announcement said, referring to less-known provincial cities with large populations.
 "As such, the market for Western Quick Service Restaurants is expected to continue to grow rapidly."